An Iterative Utility Judgment Framework Inspired by Philosophical Relevance via LLMs: Introduction

-To verify the idea, we leverage LLMs to perform each step in RAG shown in Figure \ref{fig:shutz_rag}, i.e., the judgments of topical relevance, utility, and answer generation.
-While previous work \cite{Zhang2024AreLL} has shown that utility judgments via LLMs can be enhanced by simultaneously answering the question, iteratively conducting utility judgments and question answering (QA) has not been explored, not to mention that topic relevance can also be involved in the iteration.
-We propose an Iterative utiliTy judgmEnt fraMework (\modelname) to enhance the utility judgment and QA performance of LLMs by interactions between the steps.
+\heading{Iterative utiliTy judgmEnt fraMework (\modelname)} Inspired by the philosophical theory of relevance, we believe the dynamic interactions between the three components in RAG can promote the performance of each step.
+To verify the idea, we leverage LLMs to perform each step in RAG shown in Figure \ref{fig:shutz_rag}, i.e., relevance ranking, utility judgments (classification), and answer generation.
+We propose an Iterative utiliTy judgmEnt fraMework (\modelname) framework to enhance the utility judgment and QA performance of LLMs by interactions between the steps. \modelname has two variants depending on whether relevance ranking is involved in the iterations.
+We are curious to see which option will be better for the tasks: fewer iterations with more components in an iteration, more iterations with fewer components in an iteration, or more iterations with more components.

-We experiment on various information-seeking tasks, i.e., multi-grade passage retrieval on TREC DL \cite{craswell2020overview}, multi-grade non-factoid answer passage retrieval on WebAP \cite{yang2016beyond}, and factoid QA \cite{kwiatkowski2019natural}.
-For multi-grade passage retrieval, we consider the ones with the highest grade to be of utility and we focus on the performance of utility judgments and topical relevance ranking.
-For factoid QA, we emphasize the answer accuracy.
-Experimental results have demonstrated that \modelname can significantly outperform competitive baselines including various single-shot judgment approaches in terms of utility judgments, ranking of topical relevance, and answer generation, which confirms the viability of adaptation of Schutz’s viewpoint of the relevance system into RAG.
+We experiment on various information-seeking tasks, i.e., multi-grade passage retrieval on TREC DL \cite{craswell2020overview}, multi-grade non-factoid answer passage retrieval on WebAP \cite{yang2016beyond}, utility judgments benchmark on \gti \cite{Zhang2024AreLL}, and factoid QA on NQ \cite{kwiatkowski2019natural}.
+Experimental results have demonstrated that \modelname can outperform competitive baselines, including various single-shot judgment approaches in terms of utility judgments, topical relevance ranking, and answer generation, which confirms the viability of the adaptation of Schutz’s viewpoint of the relevance system into RAG.
+We also find that: 1) for difficult tasks (i.e., utility judgments of non-factoid answer passages in WebAP) and complicated candidate passage list (i.e., \gti), more components in the iteration and multiple iterations are usually more beneficial; 2) our \modelname achieves performance comparable to the long reasoning mode while requiring very lower computational cost, thereby offering a more efficient and practical solution for evidence refinement; 3) for factoid QA tasks, more iterations with fewer components performs the best, indicating that more components and more iterations are not always needed, especially for simpler tasks.